1981

 The reel-to-reel tape machine was a standard feature in the early years.
 It was

-something they weren't doing.
-While Vince obviously had other plans the rest
+they weren't doing.
+While Vince obviously had other plans the rest of the band felt

 a drummer anyway - it's just another person to pay![25]"

-As we know today, it took a long time before they would use live drums on stage
+As we know today, it took a long time before they would actually use live drums on

-Vince obviously didn't feel well with the band and the project from a certain point
+Vince obviously didn't feel well in the band and the whole project from a certain point.

-onwards.
-Probably it was a growing dissatisfaction, although a special event was
+Probably it was a growing dissatisfaction, although a special event was blamed for it.

 and he was desperately looking for a headline, an angle, and he was saying to us -